Osprey Sirrus 24 Review

 Our Analysis and Test Results

-The Osprey Sirrus 24 is made with 210D nylon with 420D nylon on the bottom.
+The Osprey Sirrus 24 is made with 210-Denier nylon with 420-Denier nylon on the bottom.
 It comes loaded with many great features, including a rain cover and open mesh back design.

 The Sirrus is loaded with useful features that are handy for just about any adventure.
 There's a rain cover that stores in a pouch at the bottom of the pack, side compression straps and top buckle compression straps (for attaching a rope around the top of the bag), an ice axe holder loop with a bungee cord, and several different smaller organizational pockets.
 It also has Osprey's "stow on the go" trekking pole attachment, which lets you stow them quickly under your arm and up into a shoulder strap.
-This is great for quick stowage when you want to scramble up a boulder or other hands-free needs, but not so great for any longer than that.
-Overall though, the features are great and well-thought out.
+This is great for quick storage when you want to scramble up a boulder or other hands-free needs, but not so great for any longer than that.
+Overall though, the features are great and well-thought-out.

-At 41 ounces, this is one of the heaviest packs in our review.
-The open mesh back requires a frame, and that and the more durable material adds to the overall weight of the pack.
-If you don't need or want the extra airflow, carry minimal stuff in your pack, and want all of your gear to be as light as possible, check out the Mammut Lithia Speed 15.
-But for what you get, we think the weight is justified.
+At 43 ounces, this is one of the heaviest packs in our review, though it does include an integrated rain cover.
+Additionally, the open mesh back requires an internal frame (which more and more daypacks are ditching), and that and the more durable material adds to the overall weight of the pack.
+If you don't need or want the extra airflow, carry minimal stuff in your pack, and want all of your gear to be as light as possible, there are other, lighter options out there that forego the internal framing and helpfully distributed pack weight.
+But for what you get, we think the ounces are justified.